ippontech/blog-usa/posts/Modernize-your-pipeline-to-be-ARM-ready-with-multi-arch-container-builds.md

 		* During Step 2, "Set Compute and Scaling Configuration," choose the AMI (Amazon Machine Image) called `Amazon Linux 2 Arm (AL2_ARM_64)`

-Just like that, your kubernetes cluster is ready to run ARM work loads on Graviton.
-You could also add a regular AMD64 compute instance to the node group and operate a mixed architecture cluster.
+Just like that, your Kubernetes cluster is ready to run ARM work loads on Graviton.
+You could also add a regular X86_64 compute instance to the node group and operate a mixed architecture cluster.

 ## Telling Kubernetes where to launch your pods